lihing1994/SnakeGame/README.md

 # Welcome to the SnakeGame
-It is a team project for our CS151(object oriented design) course and the project was implemented by Java.
-Due to the Nokia cellphone was popular, the SnakeGame became famous.
+Since the Nokia cellphone was popular, the SnakeGame became famous during the 20th century.
-The game has two different modes including, one player mode and two player mode.
+This game has two different modes including, one player and two player mode.
 For the one player mode, the game will terminate when the snake's head touch itself body.
-For the two player mode, the game will terminate not only one of snake's head touch itself but also the two snake touch each other.
+For the two player mode, the game will terminate not only when one of snake's head touch itself but also the two snake touch each other.

 ## How to run the game